in a Pecan Shell

 In 1872 the Houston and Great Northern Railroad built through the

-was already using the name so they quickly changed three
+Texas was already using the name so they quickly changed three

 in the 30s helped the town through the Great Depression.

 Disciples of Christ and Methodists erected first church buildings.
-Business section was

-gas, produced since 1936, enrich and economy based on peanuts,
+Oil and gas, produced since 1936, enrich and economy based on peanuts,

 is now known as gateway to the 1500-acre Houston County Lake.

 in the bend of a deep sandy road, where only a few rays of sunshine

 Solved by Bob Bowman ("Bob Bowman's East Texas")